 In the late 1880s, the student body of Trinity College, which is now an undergraduate college of Duke University, chose dark blue for the school color.
-According to tradition the chosen color, sometimes called Yale Blue, was selected to honor Trinity's new president, John Franklin Crowell, who was a Yale graduate.
+According to tradition, the chosen color — sometimes called Yale Blue — was selected to honor Trinity's new president, John Franklin Crowell, who was a Yale graduate.
 However, the history of Yale Blue is unclear.
-One Yale source has it that "Green was Yale's color for half a century, until 1894, when blue officially replaced it."
-Be that as it may, a Trinity College cheer was printed in The Trinity Archive magazine for April, 1889 (Volume II, no. 7 p.
+One Yale source reports that "green was Yale's color for half a century, until 1894, when blue officially replaced it."
+Be that as it may, a Trinity College cheer was printed in the April 1889 edition of The Trinity Archive (Volume II, no. 7, p.
 137).
-It began "Rah!
+It began: "Rah!
 Rah!
 Rah!
-For the deep dark blue!..."
+For the deep dark blue!"

 By 1910, blue and white often were paired together in the college's songs and cheers.
 White may have been used to meet the need for a contrasting color on athletic uniforms.
 Because of this, blue and white may have come to be regarded as the school's colors.
 However, since 1996-1997, the road uniform for our teams has been royal blue on black, and it's doubtful anyone is saying the Duke colors are black and blue!
 We know of no document that officially designates blue and white as our school colors.